 The important thing to note -- is that it isn't impossible that you will be reunited with your ex.
 But for this to be healthy, you both need time alone to digest and explore what went wrong and what you want to be different upon getting back together.

-This is especially true if you or your partner is suffering from the symptoms of chronic mental health like social anxiety or another anxiety disorder.
+This is especially true if you or your partner is suffering from the symptoms of chronic mental health like social anxiety.

 Are there solutions to anxiety after a breakup?